jealouscloud/html-compose/doc/ideas/04_attrs.md

 a(href="https://google.com", tabindex=1)
 ```

-Under the hood, it's all translated to the BaseAttribute class before rendering.
+Under the hood, it's all translated to the BaseAttribute class and the value is
+escaped before rendering.

 # Breakdown

 There's a number of options for declaring an attribute value defined below.
 These are to aid in very common operations such as building a `class` string.